 Position will definitely entail: • Posting daily to each of PVWW's social media platforms (Twitter, Instagram, Facebook, LinkedIn) about upcoming classes/events as well as other relevant writing-related content. • Creating writing-related content and sharing other interesting literary content on PVWW's social media platforms (daily). • Creating posters and other images for PVWW classes and events. • Helping to assemble the monthly PVWW newsletter. • Attending virtual PVWW team meetings and taking minutes. • Attending virtual readings and other PVWW events and assisting with questions. • Helping to train the next Social Media / Administrative Intern.

 Position may entail (over time): • Email correspondence with students and prospective students, especially before/after workshops. • Compiling post-workshop feedback for instructors. • Corresponding with PVWW instructors and local authors regarding our events and classes • Developing and writing posts for PVWW's blog. • Interviewing PVWW instructors and local authors.

-Benefits/perks of the position: • Opportunity to work with (and learn from) local authors and writers. • Mentorship and guidance in the areas of writing, editing, publishing, and MFA applications, • Inside look at the Northampton MA literary scene. • FREE admission to all PVWW writing workshops. • No set hours – can work from home or the PVWW classroom. • Opportunity to rise and take on more responsibility at PVWW. • Opportunity to interact with and meet members of the community.
+Benefits/perks of the position: • Opportunity to work with (and learn from) professional authors and writing instructors. • Mentorship and guidance in the areas of writing, editing, publishing, and MFA applications. • Free auditing of all PVWW one-day classes, and free admission into select multi-week workshops. • No set hours – can work remotely anywhere you choose and set your own schedule. • Opportunity to interact with and meet members of the literary community.